JarkkoPar/GodotSingleBoardComputer/README.md

 ### SingleBoardComputer

 The main node that is needed to interface with any device.
 You must choose which SBC you are using in the Board-dropdown in the inspector.
 This will allow the initialization of all the relevant interfaces when your project is run.
+The SingleBoardComputer node is also the one that holds most of the file descriptors, and the actual device nodes will request for them during runtime.

 ### SBCDevice